centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 ![image]({{ 'assets/images/whmcs/cnic-registrar/migrate.png' | relative_url }})

 - Ensure to check the Additional Domain Fields setup for TLDs offered over us.
 Read more about that [here](#additional-domain-fields)

+### Migrating Lookup Provider

+If you were using the lookup provider funcionality with any previous module, you must upgrade it manually.

+- Go to WHMCS System Settings > Domain Pricing
+- Change the Lookup Provider to CentralNic Reseller

 ## Create a CentralNic Reseller Account